-- Pre-insulated metal panel cladding where indicated on the drawings.
-Also included are all necessary trims, fasteners and sealants as required for a weathertight installation.
-Panels shall be secured to the structure with concealed clips and fasteners in the side joints.
+- Pre-insulated architectural metal panel cladding where indicated on the drawings.
+Also included are all necessary trims, fasteners, sealants and gaskets as required for a weathertight installation.
+Panels shall be secured to the structure with concealed clips and fasteners in the sidejoints.

-- Steel faced factory foamed-in-place profiled panels with compatible joinery.
-Panels shall be designed for installation in a vertical orientation.
+- Steel faced factory foamed-in-place flat panels with integral reveals with compatible joinery.
+Panels shall be designed for installation in a horizontal orientation.